onap/policy-parent/docs/drools/guardpdp.rst

 **guard.disabled** - For enabling / disabling guard functionality.
     - For example, to enable set it to false.
-    - When this is set to true, the previous two properties will be ignored.
+    - When this is set to true, the previous two properties (guard.url and guard.jdbc.url) will be ignored.
     - If guard is enabled, then the following PDP-X properties must also be set.